SiavashBamshadnia/Laravel-Query-Enrich/docs/QE/introduction.md

 # QE

 QE is a helper class that makes writing complex SQL queries in Laravel simpler.
-It gives you a bunch of functions for things you often need in databases.
-Here are some of QE's functions:
+It gives you a lot of functions for things you often need in databases.
+Here are QE's functions:

 ## 1. Basic Functions